EshanSankar/Scrapeify/README.md

 # Scrapeify
-This is a collaboration between Eshan Sankar and Nelson Liang.
+This is a collaboration between myself and a peer.
 This was submitted as a Computer Science 30 final project.
 To view the code, navigate: Scrapeify.zip\testSpotify\app\src\main\java\com\example\testspotify

 # Background
 We are both huge music fans and we wanted a way to quantify our listening habits.
 Every year, Spotify releases "Wrapped", which is a summary of a user's favourite songs from the past year.
 However, we did not want to wait 1 full year to judge our music tastes.
 Instead, we decided to create a program to do that automatically.